 If you try any and find it helpful please let me know!
-And if you do anything different to the list above please let me know that too - I'd love to add it to the list.
+And if you have OCD and have mastered the art of relaxing please let me know if there's anything you do that I've missed off the list.

 Okay, I think that's it for me for this post!

-Please keep an eye out on my social media (links on top and bottom of page) for more updates, and new information about Waving - we're doing the last of the filming in a matter of weeks and we're all very excited!
+Please keep an eye out on my social media for more updates, and new information about Waving - we're doing the last of the filming in a matter of weeks and we're all very excited!

 Loads of love everyone,